TomOConnor95/flutter-articles/flutter-ui-knob-article.md

 },
 ```

-Now we have enerything set up!
+Now we have everything set up!
 Drag the knob and see that the value changes correctly!

 ## Moving the knob into a Stateless Component